mrzzy/notes/src/software_dev/gomicro/go_microservices.md

 ### Tutorial 2: Docker & Go-Micro
 #### Containers (Docker)
-Containers are used to faciliate the deployment of microservices
+Containers are used to facilitate the deployment of microservices
 - containers help encapsulate microservices dependencies making deployment easy
 - containers can be easily replicated for horizontal scaling